Code-Institute-Submissions/Ivolunteer/README.md

 Social media-link icons manually tested re-directs to social forum on a new tab when clicked.

+Try to submit contact form without having filled in the input fields to ensure that it can't be submitted empty (required fields must be met).

 ---
 ## Issues and Resolutions ##